Skip to main content

 Sample student presentation made from an executive summary.
 Sentences from the executive summary form the slide headings.
 Note the graphics are the same as from the schematic report—only enlarged.

-This page titled 12.1: Designing Presentations is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.1: Designing Presentations is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.